Paige Chua

-Paige Chua (born Chua Chi Hui on 25 June 1981) is a Singaporean actress and television host.
+Paige Chua Qi Hui (born 25 June 1981) is a Singaporean actress and television host.

 Early life

 Chua was born in Singapore on 25 June 1981.
 She attended Mayflower Secondary School and Serangoon Junior College before graduating from the National University of Singapore with a Bachelor of Arts.
 She also represented Singapore in netball, as part of the National Youth Netball team between 1997 and 1999.
 She retired from competitive netball due to an injury.